braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/creating_a_push_message.md

 If you want to include images in your push campaign, refer to the following guides on creating a rich notification for [iOS]({{site.baseurl}}/user_guide/message_building_by_channel/push/ios/rich_notifications/) or [Android]({{site.baseurl}}/user_guide/message_building_by_channel/push/android/rich_notifications/).

 Now it's time to write your push message!
 Start typing in the message box and watch a preview appear in the preview box to the left.
-Don't forget to use [Liquid]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/liquid/) when writing your push messages to make them personalized and targeted.
+Push messages must be formatted in plain text, but can include [Liquid]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/liquid/) to make your push personalized and targeted.

 ### Additional push customization steps